falcosecurity/.github/CONTRIBUTING.md

 rule(Write below monitored dir): make sure monitored dirs are monitored.
 ```

-Each rule change should be on its own commit.
+Each rule change MUST be on its own commit.
 If a change to a macro is done while changing a rule they can go together, but one rule per commit is the best practice.

 If you are changing only a macro, the commit will look like this: